 Perhaps you need NBI clearance for your impending residence visa application.
 Or maybe you’re a foreign national who lived in the Philippines for a while and just returned to your home country.

-Whatever your circumstances may be, it’s possible to get NBI clearance even without your physical presence in the Philippines.
+Whatever your circumstances, getting NBI clearance is possible even without your physical presence in the Philippines.
 This article will teach you how.